OH2021/OH2021/README.md

 - ⚛️ Building modern interfaces with React
 - 🎨 Styling with Tailwind and SASS
 - 💡 I'm into computers, fitness and travel
-- 📚 Currently building portfolio projects and improving my frontend architecture skills
+- 📚 Currently building my portfolio project
 - 🎤 Fun fact: I love karaoke
 - 💼 Actively building projects to prepare for a frontend career